A two dimensional arithmetic Andr\'e-Oort problem: Easy cases and the hard case

 \subsubsection{Bounded characteristic}

 The case of bounded characteristic is easy.
 This is a problem of Krull dimension one, and it is trivial.
 (By decomposing~$\Sigma$ further we may even assume the characteristic is fixed).
-See~\cite{Edixhoven Richard} for an encompassing result, though conditional.
+This can also be deduced from~\cite{Edixhoven Richard}, which is more general but conditional.